ShivamlNikam/SEM6_MINI/README.md

 ## Model Training and Validation
 The CNN based deep learning model was trained and validated on the Food-101 dataset.
 This dataset contains 101,000 images of different types of foods, with 1,000 images per category.
-The model was trained using transfer learning with a pre-trained VGG16 model as the base.
+The model was trained using transfer learning with a pre-trained Efficient Net model as the base.
 The trained model achieved an accuracy of over 90% on the test set.

 ## Calorie Tracking
 The trained model was used to fetch the calorie count of each classified food item.
 The fetched calorie count was then displayed alongside the predicted food item.